hubmapconsortium/ingest-validation-tools/docs/bulkatacseq/README.md

 | maximum | `100` |

 ### `sequencing_read_format`
-Number of sequencing cycles in Read1, i7 index, i5 index, and Read2 (comma-delimnited with no required pattern)
+Number of sequencing cycles in Read1, i7 index, i5 index, and Read2 (comma-delimnited with no required pattern) - TODO - If we're saying it's comma delimited there IS a required pattern, and it should be validated.

 | constraint | value |
 | --- | --- |